sheldonucr/ucr-eecs168-lab/lab2/README.md

 ### M1 Layer

 Select the `M1` (Metal-1) layer and again select the `Create Path` tool.
-This time in the `Create Path` window that pops ups, click on the width box to then enter 0.14 in the Width field.
+This time in the `Create Path` window that pops up, click on the width box to then enter 0.14 in the Width field.

 ![fig9](images/fig9.png)